ja2-stracciatella/ja2-stracciatella/README.md

 ## Latest news

+- February 2016, another push and migration from bitbucket to github
 - Fall 2015, the project is still alive.
 Some pull requests were merged.
 - 2014-05-01, version 0.12.352 has been released
 - 2014-02-16, version 0.12.275 has been released

 ## Development

-The project is developed on [bitbucket](https://bitbucket.org/gennady/ja2-stracciatella).
+The project is developed on [github](https://github.com/ja2-stracciatella/ja2-stracciatella).
 Pull requests with bug fixes are very welcome.

 [![Build Status](https://travis-ci.org/gennady/ja2-stracciatella.svg?branch=master)](https://travis-ci.org/gennady/ja2-stracciatella)

 ### How to contribute

 The best way to contribute is to make a pull request with a bug fix.
-Please see list of open issues [here](https://bitbucket.org/gennady/ja2-stracciatella/issues?status=new&status=open).
+Please see list of open issues [here](https://github.com/ja2-stracciatella/ja2-stracciatella/issues).

 The second best way is to file a bug report if you encounter a bug.